brands-xd/GalaxyBOT/README.md

 Keep in mind that Galaxy is NOT built for forking, or copying.
 None of our staff members are gonna help you, If you are please do credit HasanBrandsXD with the `&credits` command.

+# Changelogs

+Update: Modlogs for your guild!
+Changelog description: Now have modlogs especially for your channel!
+Simply go to a channel which you want the modlogs to be viewed in then simply type `&modlog`!

 (C) Copyright Galaxy Mariott!
 2017.
 All right reserved.